grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 We solved the problem (for now) by introducing another helper method.
 However, this, as you can see, is not a very scalable solution.
-Thus, let us try to reduce the amount of helper methods for string generation to one and make it return a different value each time:
+Thus, let's try to reduce the amount of helper methods for string generation to one and make it return a different value each time:

 ```csharp